Thompson Speedway Motorsports Park: Today

-Thompson Speedway Motorsports Park continues to run NASCAR-sanctioned races on the oval track, with 10 oval events scheduled for 2019.
+Thompson Speedway Motorsports Park continues to run ACT/PASS sanctioned races on the oval track, with 10 oval events scheduled for 2026.
 The two largest events, The Icebreaker and The Sunoco World Series of Speedway Racing, are traditionally New England’s season opener and season finale.
 Both multi-day events draw several hundred race cars from up to 18 divisions.
 The Road course hosts many more events such as SCCA major and regional races, vintage race festivals, high-performance driving events (HPDEs) and drifting.

-The park has hosted four events for the 24 Hours of LeMons series.
-The first was in August 2015, and the most recent was in August 2018.
+The park has hosted eleven events for the 24 Hours of LeMons series.
+The first was in August 2015, and the most recent was in August 2025.